-- Choosing not to play with someone or not inviting them to their party However, repeated and deliberate exclusion can be considered bullying (see Social Bullying above). - Accidental physical harm A child might unintentionally bump into, hit or trip another child.
-It is not bullying if it is not deliberate and happens repeatedly or if it rarely happens. - Disliking someone Some children do not get along.
+- Excluding someone It is not considered bullying if someone does not want to play with another child or not inviting someone to a party.
+However, repeated and deliberate exclusion can be considered bullying (see Social Bullying above). - Accidental physical harm A child might unintentionally bump into, hit or trip another child.
+It is not bullying if it is not deliberate or if it rarely happens. - Disliking someone Some children do not get along.
 Verbally or non-verbally communicating this or starting rumours is unacceptable, but a clash of personality is not bullying unless the behaviours of the children involved fit the criteria above. - Wanting to be in control Some children like to take on the role of leader.
-Whilst having someone else direct your play can be frustrating, it is not bullying unless the actions of the person meets the criteria above. - Emotionally driven words or actions Children sometimes hurt one another (and this is not acceptable), but if this is not repetitive AND intentional, it is not bullying.
-These inappropriate behaviours will be dealt with according to our Behaviour Policy and children will usually engage in restorative discussions to ensure relations can be restored if possible. - Saying something without thinking it through or repeating the words they hear spoken at home -Is not considered bullying unless the child has been previously made aware that their comments are perceived as inappropriate, harmful or offensive by others and they say them several times and are targeted at a specific individual or group. - Arguing and disagreeing We all argue from time to time, and arguments will inevitably happen at school.
+Whilst having someone else direct your play can be frustrating, it is not bullying unless the actions of the person meets the criteria above. - Intentional physical or emotional harm- children sometimes hurt one another intentionally (and this is not acceptable), but if this is not repetitive, it is not bullying. - Joking about, or with someone -Is not considered bullying unless the child has been previously made aware that their comments are perceived as inappropriate, hurtful or offensive by others. - Arguments We all argue from time to time, and arguments will inevitably happen at school.
 We cannot all agree with each other all of the time.